Protecting our Protectors in their Retirement

 We are the National Foundation for Retired Service Animals

-The National Foundation for Retired Service Animals is a non-profit organisation set up to promote the care, well-being, and welfare of retired service animals from across the emergency service family, namely that of the police, fire, and prison services.
+The National Foundation for Retired Service Animals is a registered charity set up to promote the care, well-being, and welfare of retired service animals from across the emergency service family, namely that of the police, fire, border force, national crime agency, NHS, and prison services.

 Retired Police Dogs

-Police dogs are trained in a number of roles and disciplines including General Purpose or Specialist Search dogs.
+Police dogs are trained in a number of roles and disciplines including General Purpose, Specialist Search Dogs, as well as Firearms Dogs.

 Retired Fire Dogs

 Fire Investigation Search Dogs (FISD) have been operational within the UK for over two decades.
-Today there are around 18 operational dogs across the UK, many of which are employed by Fire & Rescue Services.
+Today there are around 18 operational dogs across the UK, many of which work alongside Fire & Rescue Services.

 Retired Prison Dogs

 Prison Dogs play a vital part in the physical security of a prison.
-There are varying specialist roles within search dogs and discipline dogs, such as drug detection and explosive detection dogs.
+There are varying specialist roles such as General Purpose, Drug and Explosive Detection Dogs, and Tornado Dogs.

 Retired Police Horses

-Police horses work on average between 5-6 days / week with 1-2 rest days.
-Where possible they will receive turn out to graze and rest in fields alongside this.
-The week will comprise of a mixture of training, patrols and events.
+Police horses work on average between 5-6 days per week with 1-2 rest days, where possible receiving field rest.
+The week will comprise of a mixture of training, patrols, rural work and community engagement, as well as larger public events.

 CONTACT US